saravanak/labs/diary/blog/2024-07-09-playing-with-big-tables-in-postgres.md

 > [!failure] Pros for an `UNLOGGED` table.
 We'll discuss the first point here.
 >
 > 1. Tables are truncated on crash recovery.
 No durability!.
-> 2. Unlogged tables can only be accessed on the primary, not on the replicas.
+> 2. Unlogged tables can only be accessed on the primary, not on the REPLicas.
-> 3. Unlogged tables can NOT be used in logical replication, or physical backups.
+> 3. Unlogged tables can NOT be used in logical REPLication, or physical backups.

 ## The experiment